sinnie/learn_web_dev/node/cors.md

 1. The browser executes an `OPTIONS` request with the same URL as the target request to check that it has the necessary permissions to execute the request.
 2. This `OPTIONS` request then returns headers that identify what is possible to do for the URL.
 If rights/permissions match, the browser executes the request.

-* Essentially, the preflight request is "asking" the server if it will allow the http request.
+* Essentially, the preflight request is "asking" the server if it will allow the HTTP request.
 If the server allows the original request, then it will respond to the preflight request with a 200 status.

 ```
 +---------------------+                   +--------------------+